weiyifan1023/weiyifan1023.github.io/_pages/about.md

 Welcome to Yifan Wei (Eric)'s Personal Homepage!

-I am a Ph.D. student at the [Beihang University](https://scse.buaa.edu.cn/), School of Computer Science and Engineering.
+I am a PhD student at the [Beihang University](https://scse.buaa.edu.cn/), School of Computer Science and Engineering.
 I have spent wonderful time at [Institute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/) as a master student, advised by Prof [Kang Liu](http://www.nlpr.ia.ac.cn/cip/~liukang/index.html).

 My research interests lie in the field of natural language processing (NLP), with a focus on Large Language Models (LLMs), including Question Answering and Knowledge Editing.
 Currently, I am highly intrigued by exploring the intersection of LLMs and AI safety.